Widespread Extended [CII] Emission in High-Redshift Galaxies: Insights from the FIRE-2 Cosmological Zoom-in Simulations: Simulations and Methods

 The FIRE-2 physics model \citep{Hopkins18,Ma18,Ma19,Wetzel23,Wetzel25} incorporates radiative cooling over $10-10^{10}\,$K with metallicity-dependent fine structure and molecular cooling, and tracks 11 species (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe).
-Photoionization and heating from a redshift-dependent, spatially uniform UV background \citep{Faucher09}\footnote{The exact model used is available at \url{https://galaxies.northwestern.edu/uvb-fg09}.} are included.
+Photoionization and heating from a redshift-dependent, spatially uniform UV background \citep{Faucher09}\footnote{The exact UVB model used is available at \url{https://galaxies.northwestern.edu/uvb-fg09}.} are included.
+Notably, the FIRE-2 simulations do not include black hole physics and active galactic nuclei (AGN) feedback in order to provide a clean, well-controlled baseline for studying the role of stellar feedback.

 Star formation occurs in dense ($n_{\rm gas} > 1000 \, {\rm cm^{-3}}$), self-gravitating, self-shielding molecular gas at 100\% efficiency per local free-fall time.
-The model encompasses various realistic stellar feedback channels to capture the chemical evolution and processes of the ISM, including radiation pressure, stellar winds from OB and AGB stars, photoionization and photoelectric heating, and supernovae (Type II and Ia) injection of energy, momentum, mass, and metal.
+The model includes various realistic stellar feedback channels to capture the chemical evolution and processes of the ISM, including radiation pressure, stellar winds from OB and AGB stars, photoionization and photoelectric heating, and supernovae (Type II and Ia) injection of energy, momentum, mass, and metal.
 The source of these feedback mechanisms, each star particle in the FIRE-2 models is treated as a single stellar population with determined age and metallicity, with feedback rates and energies derived from \textsc{starburst99}\footnote{\url{https://massivestars.stsci.edu/starburst99/docs/default.htm}} stellar evolution models \citep{Leitherer99,Leitherer14} assuming a \cite{Kroupa01} initial mass function.

 The FIRE models and simulations have succeeded in reproducing a broad range of observations at high redshifts ($z \geq 5$), such as UV luminosity functions and the UV-based cosmic star formation rate density \citep{Ma19,Sun23,Feldmann25}, the mass--metallicity relation \citep{Marszewski24,Marszewski2025}, and scaling relations of [\ion{C}{2}] with various galaxy properties \citep{Liang24}.